 🗣 Fastest Review Time

-As you are comparing platform options, you may wonder how a one-way video interview differs from a one-way phone interview.
+As you are comparing platform options, you may wonder how a virtual video interview differs from a virtual phone interview.
 The most prominent difference is the review time.
 While both methods are asynchronous, video interviews require a recruiter to sit and watch the recorded videos.
 Automated phone interviews, however, promote multitasking.
 A recruiter can listen to an interview as if its a podcast and simultaneously complete other tasks while candidates complete interviews 24/7.
 Even while you're asleep!

 If a Recruiter has to sit down and watch recorded interviews, it isn’t much different than a recruiter conducting in-person or synchronous phone interviews.
 Audio interviews help Recruiter review candidates quicker and communicate faster internally to get top talent on board.